dalhorinek/mockserver/README.md

 If Authorization header is present, data are stored into /private folder, otherwise in /public folder.
 This enables to mock different requests on same endpoint with and without authorization

-=== Func data file ===
+## Definition file and Func file
+A definition file is a file that matches a request path and has .json extension.
+/some/path => /public/some/path.json

+If this file is present, it's content is read.
+Currently it can contain only a "type" attribute.
+This attribute can contain a value of "data" or "func".
+The data value is default and when this file is not present, the type data is used.

-You can also create a .func.js file, if this file is present, then it's loaded and it should contain a function.
+For the func type, then the mock server will look for a .func.js file, if this file is present, then it's loaded and it should contain a function.
 A function that receives a request and returns data content.
+(See date endpoint example in examples directory)

 Example:
 ```